mathewgomas-alfred/mathewgomas.io/reference_manual/blending_modes/hsx.rst

 HSI is a color coordinate system, using Hue, Saturation and Intensity to categorize a color.
 Hue is roughly the wavelength, whether the color is red, yellow, green, cyan, blue or purple.
 It is measure in 360°, with 0 being red.
-Saturation is the measurement of how close a color is to grey.
+Saturation is the measurement of how close a color is to gray.
 Intensity, in this case is the tone of the color.
 What makes intensity special is that it recognizes yellow (rgb:1,1,0) having a higher combined rgb value than blue (rgb:0,0,1).
 This is a non-linear tone dimension, which means it's gamma-corrected.

 HSL
 ~~~

 HSL is also a color coordinate system.
 It describes colors in Hue, Saturation and Lightness.
-Lightness specifically puts both yellow (rgb:1,1,0), blue (rgb:0,0,1) and middle grey (rgb:0.5,0.5,0.5) at the same lightness (0.5).
+Lightness specifically puts both yellow (rgb:1,1,0), blue (rgb:0,0,1) and middle gray (rgb:0.5,0.5,0.5) at the same lightness (0.5).

 HSV
 ~~~